Resting the starters: Effects on players, team and league

+National Basketball Association's issue with load management

-The NBA has also taken action in order to make sure teams aren't resting their starters at the cost of their fans losing interest as the regular season goes on, especially for high-profile nationally televised games where the league is counting on the starters to drive viewership.
+The NBA has also taken action in order to make sure teams are not resting their starters at the cost of their fans losing interest as the regular season goes on, especially for high-profile nationally televised games where the league is counting on the starters to drive viewership.
+This is to protect the integrity and competitiveness of the league.
+In 2023, the Dallas Mavericks played against the Chicago Bulls in a key elimination game; after the game the Dallas Mavericks were fined $750,000 for restricting key players from playing in order to keep their 1st round pick.
+Fan involvement and their views on the games can impact attendance at games.
+If fans view games as less competitive, it can diminish their enjoyment of the game, which can affect fan attendance and TV viewership that the league relies on.
 Teams can be fined for resting players en masse, which is known euphemistically in basketball as "load management".
+For example, the league fined the Utah Jazz $500,000 and the Indiana Pacers $100,000 for resting healthy starters which violated the Player Participation Rules the NBA has in place.

-As part of these of these efforts in the 2023–24 NBA season players began to be required to appear in at least 65 games to be eligible for many individual regular-season awards and honors.
+As part of these efforts in the 2023–24 NBA season players began to be required to appear in at least 65 games to be eligible for many individual regular-season awards and honors.
+This rule has influenced players' supermax contract eligibility which means missing games can lead to players losing a lot of money.
 To receive credit for a game for purposes of award eligibility, a player must have been credited with at least 20 minutes played.
 However, two "near misses", in which the player appeared for 15 to 19 minutes, can be included in the 65-game count.
+The average number of minutes played by an NBA player during the season may influence their end of season performance.
+However, there are some cases where DNP a player can improve postseason results.
 Protections also exist for players who suffer season-ending injuries, who are eligible with 62 credited games, and those affected by what the CBA calls "bad faith circumstances".
 This eligibility requirement is currently required for a player to win the NBA MVP, Defensive Player of the Year, Most Improved Player awards, or to be selected to an All-NBA Team, though it is currently not a requirement for a player to win NBA Rookie of the Year, or Sixth Man of the Year, or to be selected to an NBA All-Rookie Team, since a rookie or a sixth man may not always be playing in 15 minutes a game.